Lighthouse Friends Home Page

 While some light stations didn’t have a fresh water source, Maine’s intense summertime fog made fresh water absolutely indispensable at Great Duck Island —a steam fog whistle couldn’t run without fresh water, or at least not for long.
 An arrangement for supplying the boilers with salt water in case of emergency was added in 1902, along with an additional cistern to prevent such emergencies.
 A 1,200-pound fog bell was rung by hand while steam for the whistle was building and in case the foghorn became inoperative.

 Many notes in the Lighthouse Board’s annual report for Great Duck Island refer to its fog signal.
-The number of hours the whistle sounded and the amount of coal used were meticulously noted and varied from a low in 1900 of 1,071 hours and 47 tons to a high in 1897 of 1,542 hours and 60 tons.
-The station’s first keeper, William Stanley, told a reporter that the foghorn had once sounded for thirteen days straight.
+The number of hours the whistle sounded and the amount of coal used were meticulously noted and varied from a low in 1896 of 1,071 hours and 47 tons to a high in 1897 of 1,542 hours and 60 tons.
+William Stanley, the station’s first keeper, told a reporter that the foghorn had once sounded for thirteen days straight.
 Given that all those tons of coal had to be hauled by wheelbarrow from a boat dock to the fog signal, the addition of a coal tramway in 1902, and the installation of a little railway in 1906, must have been dreams come true.
 A diaphone fog signal replaced the steam whistle around 1930.

 Another dream come true for assistant keeper Nathan Adam “Ad” Reed was the opening of a school at Great Duck Island.
-Ad gave up his position as a ship captain to be with his wife, Emma, and their sixteen children.
+Ad gave up his position as a ship captain so he could spend more time with his wife Emma and their sixteen children.
 Getting approval for the school was difficult, but he fought to keep his family together.
 At one point, Renay Reed, one of the Reed girls, became the school’s teacher after earning her teaching certificate in Castine.
-A room was built and outfitted with a wood stove, homemade desks and chairs, and blackboards for eighteen students—fourteen Reed children, two from another keeper, and two from the north end of the island.
+To create a school, a disused barn was altered and outfitted with a wood stove, homemade desks and chairs, and blackboards for eighteen students—fourteen Reed children, two from another keeper, and two from the north end of the island.
 The Reed family was likely the largest ever known in the Lighthouse Service.

-In an interview with a high school magazine, Dalton Reed related that he moved to Great Duck in 1902 at the age of seven and stayed there for ten years until his father was transferred.
+In an interview with a high school magazine, Dalton Reed related that he moved to Great Duck in 1902 at the age of seven and stayed there for ten years until his father died in 1912 at the age of fifty-four.
 When Dalton saw a steamer coming, he knew it was likely the lighthouse inspector.
 Inspectors, usually retired navy commanders, came “once or twice a year to check the lighthouse….They would wear white gloves.
 They would wipe their hands on the white walls to see if there was any dirt.
 Everything in the whistle house had to be polished for inspection because it was all brass.
 They would also come in and check out our house to see if it was neat and clean.”

 For fun, Dalton would play checkers or other games.
 One winter, Dalton and his brother were playing hide and seek in the kitchen in the dark when they heard a strange noise “and looked out the window and saw these white forms.”
 The boys ran and told their father “that something white was coming through the gate and it was making an awful noise….
 About the time he got to the door, these ghosts rapped at the door.”
 A boat had broken down and two fishermen had been forced to row a long time through flying spray and vapor.
 “They were nothing but a solid bed of ice.
 We took them in and got their clothes off them.
 The noise we had heard was them walking with frozen oil skins.”